Would you eat a McDonalds Big Mac that was out-of-date, had been dropped on the floor, and made with a stranger’s bare hands?

 Which is where EQMS comes in.

-Not only does EQMS make it easier for organizations to stick to standards and regulatory requirements, it also allows them to:
+Not only is EQMS a single source that makes it easier for organizations to stick to standards and regulatory requirements, it also allows them to:

-- Monitor and control all of their quality management processes, from one central place
+- Monitor and control the entire approach to quality management, from one single platform

 - Assess how their organization is performing as a whole, in real-time